-The PSBS fund at 30 June 2021 was \$1.41 million, a decline from \$1.68 million at 30 June 2020.
-The primary reason for this decline was the transfer of member benefits of \$0.54 million from the PSBS fund to the Territory (through CHA) at the time members commenced their PSBS pensions.
+The PSBS fund assets at 30 June 2022 were \$0.69 million, a decline from \$1.41 million at 30 June 2021.
+The primary reason for this decline was the transfer of member benefits of \$0.69 million for eight members from the PSBS fund to the Territory (through the Central Holding Authority (CHA)) at the time members commenced their PSBS pensions.